Murder trial of O. J. Simpson: Jury

 In October 1994, Judge Lance Ito started interviewing 304 prospective jurors, each of whom had to fill out a 75-page questionnaire.
 On November 3, twelve jurors were seated with twelve alternates.
 Over the course of the trial, ten were dismissed for a wide variety of reasons.
-Only four of the original jurors remained on the final panel.
+Only five of the original jurors remained on the final panel.

 According to media reports, Clark believed women, regardless of race, would sympathize with the domestic violence aspect of the case and connect with Brown personally.
 On the other hand, the defense's research suggested that black women would not be sympathetic to Brown, who was white, because of tensions about interracial marriages.
 Both sides accepted a disproportionate number of female jurors.
 From an original jury pool of 40 percent white, 28 percent black, 17 percent Hispanic, and 15 percent Asian, the final jury for the trial had ten women and two men, of whom nine were black, two white, and one Hispanic.

 On April 5, 1995, juror Jeanette Harris was dismissed when Judge Ito learned she had failed to disclose an incident of domestic abuse.
 Afterwards, Harris gave an interview and accused the deputies of racism and claimed the jurors were dividing themselves along racial lines.
 Ito then met with the jurors, who all denied Harris's allegations of racial tension among themselves.
 The following day, Ito dismissed the three deputies anyway, which upset the jurors that did not complain because the dismissal appeared to lend credence to Harris's allegations, which they all denied.
 On April 21, thirteen of the eighteen jurors refused to come to court until they spoke with Ito about it.
 Ito then ordered them to court and the 13 protesters responded by wearing all black and refusing to come out to the jury box upon arrival.
 The media described this incident as a "Jury Revolt" and the protesters wearing all black as resembling a "funeral procession".